m7a/lp-backup-tests/README.md

 None of the tools will immediately replace JMBB here.
 Borg is currently in use for all data that is too large for JMBB and does an acceptable job there (although it literally runs for hours).
-Given the current state of results, it seems most inetersting to further check on Bupstash especially wrt. the following points.
+Given the current state of results, it seems most interesting to further check on Bupstash especially wrt. the following points.

  * Automate a stable compilation routine to run this tool on Debian stable